 - c) NAEP achievement levels are intended to estimate the percentage of students (overall and for selected student groups) in each achievement level category, for the nation, and for states and trial urban districts (TUDAs) for some assessments.
 NAEP is prohibited by law from reporting any results for individual students or schools. - d) In describing student performance using the achievement levels, terms such as "students performing at the NAEP Basic level" or "students performing at the NAEP Proficient level" are preferred over "Basic students" or "Proficient students".
 The former implies that students have mastery of particular content represented by the achievement levels, while the latter implies an inherent characteristic of individual students. - e) In reporting the results of NAEP, the three achievement levels of NAEP Basic, NAEP Proficient, and NAEP Advanced refer to the three regions of the NAEP scale at and above each respective cut score.
 The remaining region that falls below the NAEP Basic cut score shall be identified as "below NAEP Basic" when a descriptor is necessary. - f) In describing the NAEP Proficient level, reports shall emphasize that the policy definition is not intended to reflect "grade level" performance expectations, which are typically defined normatively and can vary widely by state and over time.
-NAEP g) To facilitate valid uses of ALDs for the purpose of reporting, the Board shall ensure that the descriptions of performance for the achievement levels reflect what the empirical data reveal about the knowledge and skills demonstrated by students in that score range.
+NAEP Proficient may convey a different meaning from other uses of the term "proficient" in common terminology or in reference to other assessments. - g) To facilitate valid uses of ALDs for the purpose of reporting, the Board shall ensure that the descriptions of performance for the achievement levels reflect what the empirical data reveal about the knowledge and skills demonstrated by students in that score range.
 To develop ALDs for reporting, following the achievement level setting the Board shall revisit and may revise content ALDs to ensure that they are consistent with empirical evidence of student performance.
 In particular, these "Reporting ALDs" chosen to illustrate the knowledge and skills demonstrated at different achievement levels shall be written to incorporate empirical data from student performance.
 Reporting ALDs shall describe what students at each level do know and can do rather than what they should know and should be able to do.